Public Finance/Expenditure (Revision 3)

 ECON 380 has a Challenge for Credit option.

 This course discusses the basic economics tools required to evaluate government policies for expenditures on health care, public pensions, Employment Insurance, education, and social welfare programs.
 The course has been divided into two parts.
-The first part (Lessons 1 to 8) addresses the common causes of market failure as well as how government can intervene to correct such failures.
-Emphasis is placed on the theory of public choice, externalities, and income distribution.
-The second part of the course (Lessons 9 to 13) addresses how the tools discussed in the first part can be applied to evaluate social insurance and social welfare policies.
+The first part (units 1–3; lessons 1–8) addresses the common causes of market failure as well as the ways in which government can intervene to correct such failures.
+Emphasis is placed on the theory of public choice, cost-benefit analysis, externalities, and income distribution.
+The second part of the course (units 4–5; lessons 9–13) addresses how the tools discussed in the first part can be applied to evaluate social insurance and social welfare policies.

 - Unit 1: The Meaning of Public Finance